Shuttle/Shuttle.Esb.Samples/Shuttle.Distribution/README.md

 </configuration>
 ```

-This tells the service bus that all messages sent having a type name starting with `Shuttle.Distribution.Messages` should be sent to endpoint `azuremq://azure/shuttle-server-work`.
+This tells the service bus that all messages sent having a type name starting with `Shuttle.Distribution.Messages` should be sent to endpoint `azuresq://azure/shuttle-server-work`.

 ## Server

 > Add a new `Console Application` to the solution called `Shuttle.Distribution.Server`.

-> Install the `Shuttle.Esb.AzureMQ` nuget package.
+> Install the `Shuttle.Esb.azuresq` nuget package.

 This will provide access to the Azure Storage Queues `IQueue` implementation and also include the required dependencies.